georgejkaye/circuit-cj/docs/design/wires.rst

 .. code-block:: scala

-    // Split into consituent bits
+    // Split into constituent bits
     let a = sig.UseWire(8)
     let ws = Split(a)